Dembezum/nixos/README.md

 The flake is organized into several directories, each serving a specific purpose:

 - `flake.nix`: The entry point for the flake, including definitions of inputs and outputs.
-- `./profiles/`: Contains the configurations for each system including `home.nix`, `configuration.nix`, and `hardware-configuration.nix`.
+- `./profiles/`: Contains the configurations for each system essentially a different machine including `home.nix`, `configuration.nix`, and `hardware-configuration.nix`.
 - `./system/`: Contains system-level modules like `bluetooth`, `networking`, `pipewire`, `virtualization`, etc.
 - `./user/`: Contains user-level configurations and modules such as `gnome`, `tmux`, `neovim`, and more.